Media article: Cheap funding a big boost to RiverLink project (22 December 2021)

 Whether you’re a business owner or an employee working in Lower Hutt’s central city, please come along and join an informal discussion about RiverLink – what’s important to you.

 at 2 Dudley Street, Lower Hutt

-If you can’t make this one, we’ll be holding more – there’s another one scheduled for 30 November – same time, date, and venue as above.
+If you can’t make this one, we’ll be holding more – check back on this page for more details.

-Please RSVP to let us know you’re coming (and what date) by emailing firstname.lastname@example.org – and feel free to send us any questions before you get there.
+Please RSVP to let us know you’re coming by emailing firstname.lastname@example.org – and feel free to send us any questions before you get there.